jnd18/jnd18.github.io/about.md

 permalink: /about/
 ---

+Hi, I'm Jonathan Dorsey.
-I'm Jonathan Dorsey, a statistics graduate student at the University of Akron.
+I've just completed my master's degree in statistics at the University of Akron.
-Currently I'm working on my master's thesis and looking for work as a data scientist or analyst.
+Currently I'm looking for work as a data scientist, analyst, or statistician.
 I went to Case Western Reserve University as an undergraduate and majored in math.

 I'm always learning more about math, statistics, and programming.